Bertie S. Brown:

 “The compression ratio for pump-gas engines is crucial,” says Rick Lewis.
 “TorqStorm recommends ratios of 9.1 to 9.5:1.”
 Higher ratios usually require an intercooler.

-“But if you are running less than 12psi of boost and under 10:1 compression ratio with a blow-through carburetor or venturi-style throttle body fuel injection,” insists Lewis, “ you can still achieve significant power increases without an intercooler, even on pump gas.
-Blow-through carburetors do a very good job of controlling intake charge temps.”
+“But if you are running less than 12psi of boost and under 10:1 compression ratio with aluminum cylinder heads, and a blow-through carburetor or venturi-style throttle body fuel injection,” insists Lewis, “ you can still achieve significant power increases without an intercooler, even on pump gas.
+Blow-through carburetors do a very good job of controlling intake charge temperatures.”

 2) What increases in power can I expect?